shawnmflemingc/faq/pythonwebserver.md

   ```bash
   "C:\Your\Path\python.exe" -m http.server
   ```
-- By default, this will host your website on port 8000.
+- By default, this will host your website on port 8000 using the files located in the current directory.
 If you need to use a different port and want to use the default path for ArcGIS Pro's Python, you can specify it by adding the port number at the end of the command, like this:
   ```bash
   "C:\Program Files\ArcGIS\Pro\bin\Python\envs\arcgispro-py3\python.exe" -m http.server 8080
   ```